jrh3k5/l10n-maven-plugin/README.md

 #### Configuration

-The plugin, by default, looks like the following:
+The plugin, by default, looks like the following (shown below are default values):

 ```xml
 <plugin>